mhdawson/micro-app-electron-launcher/README.md

 The values you can configure for each micro-app are as follows:

 * name - any name you want to assign to the entry
-* hostname - hostname where the microapp is running
+* hostname - hostname where the micro-app is running
 * port - port on which micro-app is listening
 * tls - true if the micro-app requires tls for connections, false othewise